 - Attorney Review is next.
 As a result, a firm, binding contract is created.

 - Any issues found are often negotiated with the seller.

 - If you come to agreement on inspection issues, you move forward.
 If not, the contract is cancelled.

 - Very often this is when the first part of the down payment is sent to the seller’s attorney

 - Your attorney will order the title, survey, prepare the closing document.

 - The closing document document is sent to you at least 3 days before closing

 - You do a walk through inspection on the way to closing (sometimes 1 week earlier too)

-- You close on your new home at your attorney’s office.
-You get the keys – it’s now yours!
+- Now you close on your new home in your attorney’s office.

 I’ll fill in more details in future articles but this is basically how to buy a house in Bergen County.
 You’ll need an attorney – that’s for a future article too.
-Learning the home buying process early on puts you in control and eliminates unnecessary stress.
+Learning the home buying process early on puts you in control because you will know what you’re doing.
+A lot of unnecessary stress is eliminated as a result.
 It’s not hard to do this – I usually go over the 13 page contract with my customers in barely 30 minutes.